Zali Steggall: 2019 election

-During the campaign, Steggall was the subject of an online smear campaign that attacked her Wikipedia page, and Steggall called on Abbott to condemn this misinformation campaign.
-Steggall also stated that she would advocate for changes in electoral laws, to mandate a "minimum standard of truth" in political advertising.
+During the campaign, Steggall was the subject of a smear campaign focused on her Wikipedia page; she called on Abbott to condemn it.
+She also stated that she would advocate for changes in electoral laws, to mandate a "minimum standard of truth" in political advertising.
 On 2 May, Steggall and Abbott participated in a televised debate in front of a live audience of voters.

 Steggall and Abbott clashed on measures to address climate change, such as stronger vehicle emissions standards, and support for electric cars and charging stations.
 Abbott opposed subsidizing the car industry.
 Although Steggall did not favour a mandate for 50 percent electric vehicles by 2030, she supported policies that would move toward that target and sufficient charging stations to support the higher electric use.
 She stated that with better controls in place, emissions could be reduced more than 45 percent by 2030.
 She also supported the creation of an independent advisory to phase out dependence on coal and spur development of renewable energy projects.

 Steggall raised $1.1 million AUD in funding for her campaign from 1378 donors.
 This was the most funding of any independent candidate at the 2019 election, and the highest number of individual donors of any campaign. $104,000 AUD was contributed by the former director of the Australian branch of the World Wide Fund for Nature, Robert Purves, and his sister, Sandra Purves.

 At the 18 May 2019 election, Steggall defeated Abbott, who had held Warringah since a 1994 by-election.
 Steggall won the seat with a two candidate preferred vote of 57.24%.
 Abbott had a margin of 11 percent but lost over 12 percent of his primary vote in comparison with 2016, and finished just under 4,100 votes behind Steggall on the first preference count.
 Her victory marked the first time that the traditional blue-ribbon Liberal seat had been out of the hands of the Liberals or their predecessors since its formation in 1922.
 Steggall has been described as the pioneer of the teal independents, who combined conservative views on economics with progressive views on the environment and won several seats at the 2022 federal election.